Calculating the cost

 If you are not departing from the city in which you live, you will have to get to your departure port.
 That will involve some sort of common-carrier transportation, which will more than likely be an airplane flight, followed by a transfer from the airport to the port, and a transfer from the port to the airport upon your return.

-Our cruise line offers transfers for $24 per person in each direction, or $96 for a couple for the round trip from Seattle-Tacoma International Airport (SEA) to the Smith Cove Cruise Terminal at Pier 91 and back to the airport at the end of the cruise.
+Our cruise line offered transfers for $24 per person in each direction, or $96 for a couple for the round trip from Seattle-Tacoma International Airport (SEA) to the Smith Cove Cruise Terminal at Pier 91 and back to the airport at the end of the cruise.
 Passengers might also add a few dollars to tip the person handling their bags.

 |Menu at SHARE aboard Ruby Princess|

 Finally, many cruise lines add “suggested” or “recommended” gratuities for their passengers’ convenience.
-For our cruise and cabin class, the line is adding $13.95 per person per day, though guests can choose to tip independently in addition to the daily amount, or they can have the amount adjusted prior to disembarking if they prefer.
+For our cruise and cabin class, the line added $13.95 per person per day, though guests can choose to tip independently in addition to the daily amount, or they can have the amount adjusted prior to disembarking if they prefer.

 Are these expenses worthwhile?
 And how do you decide?
 More on that in upcoming installments.